Equality of the wobbly and shaky loci: Parabolic Higgs bundles

-Note that it particular, the left and central columns are the defomation complexes of the moduli space of strongly parabolic Higgs bundles $\Ms$ and $\M(\Pp,\alpha)$ respectively.
+Note that in particular, when $\varphi$ is strongly parabolic, the left and central columns are the defomation complexes of the moduli space of strongly parabolic Higgs bundles $\Ms$ and $\M(\Pp,\alpha)$ respectively.
 Thus, taking hypercohomology of the columns, we get a long exact sequence:

-So the rank of $\omega$ is determined by the dimension of the kernel of $\mathrm{gr}(\varphi)$.
-Let $\Oo$ be a conjugacy orbit in $\mathfrak{l}$.
-Along $\Oo$ the rank of $\omega$ is constant.
-We denote by $\MO$ the symplectic leaf associated to the orbit $\Oo$.
+Therefore the symplectic leaves (that is, the submanifolds along which the Poisson bracket restricts to a symplectic form) are in correspondence with adjoint orbits $\Oo$ inside $\mathfrak{l}$.
+Indeed, the rank of $\eta$ is constant if and only if so is the rank of the kernel of $\mathrm{gr}(\varphi)$.
+Moreover, by fixing $\Oo$, or equivalently, by fixing its centraliser subalgebra $\mathfrak{z}\subset\mathfrak{l}$, one obtains the integrable distribution $T^*\M(\Pp,\alpha)/\ad(\mathfrak{z})$ of $T_{(\Ee,\varphi)}\M(\Pp,\alpha)$, whose underlying manifold is precisely the the symplectic leaf $\MO$ associated to the orbit $\Oo$.
 We will use the following special notation for the main leaves under study: the regular nilpotent symplectic leaf ${\M(\Pp,\alpha)}_{nilp, reg}$ (corresponding to the regular nilpotent orbit), and the strongly parabolic symplectic leaf $\M(\Pp,\alpha)_{st}$ (corresponding to the zero orbit).
 Likewise, we define $\Mn:=\overline{\M(\Pp,\alpha)}_{nilp, reg}$ to be the closure of the regular nilpotent leaf.
 Note that $\M(\Pp,\alpha)_{st}\subset \Mn$ is the only closed stratum, contained in the closure of all the other nilpotent leaves.